Conan O'Brien to shoot full shows on iPhone during coronavirus outbreak

-At a time when public health officials are recommending keeping distance from other folks, in the midst of the coronavirus, late night talk show hosts are figuring out how to keep their shows going without a studio or crew.
+As public health officials urge social distancing amid the coronavirus pandemic, late-night talk show hosts are figuring out how to offer comic relief without a studio, crew or live audience.

-Conan O'Brien will shoot episodes of this TBS show, Conan, with an iPhone and Skype in guests, the comedian said on Twitter, Wednesday.
+Conan O'Brien will shoot episodes of this TBS show, Conan, with an iPhone and Skype in guests, the comedian tweeted Wednesday.

 "This will not be pretty, but feel free to laugh at our attempt.
-Stay safe," he said, also noting the episodes will start airing again on March 30.
+Stay safe," he said, also noting the episodes will start airing March 30.

 Discuss: Conan O'Brien to shoot full shows on iPhone during coronavirus outbreak